Evidence of Insurability

 - You will never be approved for less insurance than you are currently receiving.

 When enrolling in benefits, you will receive a message if an Evidence of Insurability form is required.

 Individuals will be asked to complete a MetLife Evidence of Insurability form under the following circumstances:

 Faculty and Staff:

 - Not required for basic coverage (regardless of level)

-- Required for supplemental coverage of more than $500,000 (not combined with basic)
+- Required for optional coverage of more than $500,000 (not combined with basic)

-- Required for supplemental coverage of any amount if enrolling more than 30 days after initial eligibility
+- Required for optional coverage of any amount if enrolling more than 30 days after initial eligibility

 - Required for an increase in coverage or enrolling after initial eligibility

 - Not necessary if enrolling for coverage of $50,000 or less within 30 days of initial eligibility or you continue coverage at the same level